evilC/HotVoice/README.md

 `void LoadGrammar(GrammarObject g, string name, BoundFunc callback)`
 eg `hv.LoadGrammar(testGrammar, "Test", Func("MyFunc"))`

+##### GetRecognizerList
+Gets a list of available recognizers
+`RecognizerObject GetRecognizerList()`
+eg `recgonizers := recognizers := hv.GetRecognizerList()`
+RecognizerObject is an array containing objects with the following properties:
+ID: The ID of the recognizer (Starts at 0)
+Name: The Name of the recognizer
+TwoLetterISOLanguageName: The [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code for the language (eg "en")
+LanguageDisplayName: The display name for the language (eg "English (United States)")

 ##### Initialize
 Loads a Recognizer
 `void Initialize(int recognizerId = 0)`
 eg `hv.Initialize()`
+Note that if you call `Initialize`, any previously loaded recognizer is unloaded.

 ##### StartRecognizer
 Starts the Recognizer